 You’ve seen it a few times.
 It’s there in No Country for Old Men, in the role for which Bardem won his first Oscar, in 2008.
 It’s there in Skyfall, in which Bardem’s blond-coiffed bad guy gave us perhaps the best Bond villain of the past 50 years.
 It’s even there in Monsters: The Lyle and Erik Menendez Story, the recent Netflix series in which Bardem plays slain patriarch José Menendez – a man accused of assaulting his two sons – in harrowing flashback.

 It’s also here on my laptop screen.
-The Spanish actor is Zooming in from his home in Madrid and it’s unnerving, to put it mildly, to get a flash of The Bardem™ firsthand.
+The Spanish actor is Zooming in from his home and it’s unnerving, to put it mildly, to get a flash of The Bardem™ firsthand.
 Not least because those piercing eyes and pursed lips had spent the prior few days (and all nine twisty episodes of Monsters) seared across this very same laptop.

 MOSCOT glasses, £325, moscot.com; TOD’S jumper, £925, tods.com; EMMA WILLIS shorts, £140, emmawillis.com; IWC Portugieser Automatic 42, £11,500, iwc.com; SCOTT NICHOL socks, £22, pantherella.com